frankelavsky/academic_homepage/_posts/2024-02-14-strange-avatars.markdown

 <figure>
     <img src="https://www.frank.computer/images/gawr_gura.png" alt="An anime character who is wearing a shark hoodie.
 Behind them is a screen that says All about bloop (with bloop written in scratchy hand-writing).
 Just the facts!
 Name: Gawr Gura.
 Birthday: Jun 20.
 Age 9927.
 Height: 141cm.
 My favorites!
 Color: Blue.
 Food: Salman.
 Likes: Food.
 PWWIE.
 Dislikes: Hot sand.
 Biggest fear: Loud Stomak."/>
-    <figcaption>[Gawr Gura](https://www.youtube.com/channel/UCoSrY_IQQVpmIRZ9Xf-y93g), one of the most popular, family-friendly Vtubers on YouTube.
+    <figcaption><a src="https://www.youtube.com/channel/UCoSrY_IQQVpmIRZ9Xf-y93g">Gawr Gura</a>, considered one of the most popular, family-friendly Vtubers on YouTube.
 Screenshot taken from her debut video stream.</figcaption>
 </figure>

 And to help keep activity regulated and safe, I drew inspiration from online multiplayer video games and the concepts of avatars with emotes: in games, such as World of Warcraft, Fortnite, or the indie game Lethal Company, players look like in-game characters but have a limited set of actions that they are capable of making.

 <figure>
     <img src="https://www.frank.computer/images/lethal_dance.png" alt="Two players in Lethal Company, dancing.
 They are wearing their company-issued hazmat suits.
 Their dancing looks awkward and dorky, which is likely an intentional design choice by the game developers."/>
-    <figcaption>Players using the "Dance" emote in [Lethal Company](https://en.wikipedia.org/wiki/Lethal_Company), an indie game about salvaging in horrific conditions for an even-more-horrific space-capitalist mega-corp.</figcaption>
+    <figcaption>Players using the "Dance" emote in <a src="https://en.wikipedia.org/wiki/Lethal_Company">Lethal Company</a>, an indie game about salvaging in horrific conditions for an even-more-horrific space-capitalist mega-corp.</figcaption>
 </figure>

 So my idea: What if we used the facial recognition features of Vtubers to help make avatars feel alive to maintain a sense of presence with another person, but limited what other actions the avatar was capable of, in order to help participants stay focused and productive?